Normality-Guided Distributional Reinforcement Learning for Continuous Control: Introduction

 \section{Introduction}

-In reinforcement learning, an agent receives reward by interacting with the environment and updates their policy to maximize the cumulative reward or return.
+In reinforcement learning, an agent receives rewards by interacting with the environment and updates their policy to maximize the cumulative reward or return.
 The return often has a high variance, which may make training unstable.
-To reduce the variance, actor-critic algorithms \citep{thomas2014bias,schulman2015high,mnih2016asynchronous,gu2016q} use a learned value function, a model of the return that serves a baseline to reduce variance and speed up training.
+To reduce the variance, actor-critic algorithms~\citep{thomas2014bias,schulman2015high,mnih2016asynchronous,gu2016q} use a learned value function, a model of the return that serves a baseline to reduce variance and speed up training.

 The standard approach to learning a value function estimates a single scalar value for each state.
-Several recent studies learn a \emph{value distribution} instead, attempting to capture the randomness in the interaction between the agent and environment \citep{DBLP:journals/corr/BellemareDM17, DBLP:journals/corr/abs-1804-08617, DBLP:journals/corr/abs-1710-10044, DBLP:journals/corr/abs-2001-02652, DBLP:journals/corr/abs-2007-06159}.
-This approach, called distributional reinforcement learning (DRL), has been shown to increase stability and speed up learning.
-A common framework for DRL leverages quantile regression, modeling the value distribution using quantile bars and using the Wasserstein distance to maximize the similarity between the model and the observed returns \citep{DBLP:journals/corr/BellemareDM17,DBLP:journals/corr/abs-1710-10044}.
+Several recent studies learn a \emph{value distribution} instead, attempting to capture the randomness in the interaction between the agent and environment.
+One method for achieving this involves using multiple value functions (referred to as an ensemble) so that these functions collectively represent the value distribution~\citep{DBLP:journals/corr/abs-2007-04938}.
+An alternative method requires the value function to produce multiple outputs, represented as quantile bars~\citep{DBLP:journals/corr/BellemareDM17,DBLP:journals/corr/abs-1804-08617,DBLP:journals/corr/abs-1710-10044,DBLP:journals/corr/abs-2001-02652,DBLP:journals/corr/abs-2007-06159}.
+These techniques, known as distributional reinforcement learning (DRL), have proven to enhance stability and expedite the learning process.
+The target for generating quantile bars is commonly derived from the distributional Bellman optimality operator, and the distributional value function is fitted to the target with the quantile regression~\citep{DBLP:journals/corr/BellemareDM17,DBLP:journals/corr/abs-1710-10044}.

-Although DRL frameworks have yielded improved performance, most only make use of the mean of distributional value function when updating the policy.
-In this paper, we observe that the true value distribution of return for many policies is often approximately normal.
-This observation is supported by central limit theorems for Markov chains as well as empirical inspection of value distributions.
-We additionally find that, in many continuous control tasks, the variance of the value distribution decreases linearly in the timestep (Table~\ref{table_std}).
-These observations motivate a new target for DRL learning---a normal distribution with variance inversely proportional to timestep.